Error-Sensitive Proof-Labeling Schemes: Compact error-sensitive proof-labeling schemes

+Let $(C,\ell'_C)$ be a connected component of $(G',\ell')$.
 We claim that the edges of $\ell'_C$ form a forest in $C$.
-First note that if there is a cycle in the edges of $\ell'_C$, then this cycle already existed in $\ell$ because we have added no edges when transforming $\ell$ into $\ell'$.
-Consider such a cycle in $\ell$, and the certificates given by $\prover$.
-Either an edge is not oriented, that is no node uses this edge to point to its parent, or the cycle is consistently oriented and then distances are not consistent.
-In both cases two adjacent nodes of the cycle would reject when running $\verif$.
-Then this cycle cannot be present in $\ell'_C$, as at least one edge has been removed.
+If there is a cycle in the edges of $\ell'_C$, then this cycle already existed in $\ell$ because no edges were added when transforming $\ell$ into $\ell'$.
+Let us consider such a cycle in $\ell$ (if it exists), and let us consider the certificates given by $\prover$ to the nodes of this cycle.
+Either an edge is not oriented, i.e., no nodes use this edge to point to its parent, or the cycle is consistently oriented but some distances are not consistent.
+In both cases, two adjacent nodes of the cycle would reject when running $\verif$.
+It follows that this cycle cannot be present in $\ell'_C$, as at least one edge has been removed.
 As a consequence $\ell'_C$ form a forest of $C$.
-In $C$, if a node is connected to no other node by an edge of $\ell'_C$, we will consider it as a tree of one node.
+If a node is connected to no other nodes by an edge of $\ell'_C$, then we will consider such isolated node as a tree of a unique node.
 With this convention, $\ell'$ is a spanning forest of $G'$.

-We will now bound the number of trees in $\ell'$ by a function of $k$.
+We now bound the number of trees in $\ell'$ by a function of $k$.
 The number of trees in $\ell'$ is equal to the sum of the number of trees in each component $(C,\ell'_C)$.

-Let us run $\verif$ on graph $(C,\ell'_C)$, and let $k_C$ be the number of rejecting nodes.
-Observe that for every two nodes $u$ and $v$ in a component $C$, it holds that $I(u)=I(v)$.
+Let us run $\verif$ on the graph $(C,\ell'_C)$, and let $k_C$ be the number of rejecting nodes.
+Observe that, for every two nodes $u$ and $v$ in a component $C$, it holds that $I(u)=I(v)$.
 Indeed, otherwise, there would exist two adjacent nodes $u$ and $v$ in $C$ with $I(u)\neq I(v)$, resulting in $\verif$ rejecting at both nodes, which would yield the removal of $\{u,v\}$ from $G$.
-Consequently, at most one tree of $\ell'_C$ has a root whose ID corresponds to the ID given in the certificate.
-Then the number of trees in $\ell'_C$ is bounded by $k_C+1$, and the total number of trees is bounded $\sum_C k_C+1=\left(\sum_C k_C\right) + |C|$.
+Consequently, at most one tree of $\ell'_C$ has a root whose ID corresponds to the ID given to the nodes in the certificate.
+Therefore, in every tree described in $\ell'_C$, except at most one, there exists at least one node that rejects (typically a vertex that is pointing to itself, but whose root-ID is different from its ID).
+As a consequence, the number of trees in $\ell'_C$ is upper bounded by $k_C+1$, and the total number of trees is bounded by $\sum_C (k_C+1)=\left(\sum_C k_C\right) + |C|$.
+Now, by construction of the proof-labeling scheme, the nodes that accept when running $\verif$ on $(G,\ell)$ also accept in $(G',\ell')$.
+Therefore $\sum_C k_C \leq k$.